-The SUS bit is a read only bit in the status register (S15) that is set to 1 after executing an Erase/Program Suspend (75H) command.
-The SUS bit is cleared to 0 by Erase/Program Resume (7AH) command as well as a power-down, power-up cycle.
+The SUS1 and SUS2 bits are read only bits in the status register (S15, S10) that is set to 1 after executing an Erase/Program Suspend (75H) command.
+SUS1 will be set 1 for erase suspend, and SUS2 will be set 1 for program suspend.
+The SUS1 and SUS2 bits will be cleared to 0 by Erase/Program Resume (7AH) command as well as a power-down, power- up cycle.